CommerceRack/anycommerce/zephyrpaintball_readme.txt

 	Images, 360 viewer and video are displayed within tabs.
 	360 viewer (youtube:360) will only show up if populated.
 	The video tab will only show up if the youtube:videoid attribute is populated.
 More videos ARE supported, but won't show if the default video field is not populated.
-	If the key fields for video and 360 are empty, the images will NOT show up in a tab (would be silly for just one tab to show up).
+	If the key fields for video and 360 are empty, the tab functionality will be disabled and the images will show.
 	The app will display an unlimited number of product images as long as there are no breaks in the sequence (if images 1-3 and 5-9 are populated, only 1-3 will show because 4 is blank).

+The product description uses revealation.